xhilmi/terraform/README.md

 # This is a repository terraform
 - Install terraform on master vm linux ubuntu
 - Connect terraform to GCP using service accounts
-- Create some service on GCP with cli command
+- Create some service on GCP with terraform cli command